-Students may view their grades through their PeopleSoft Student Centers via the University Web portal

-Changing Pitt Public Health Grade Option - Audit Requests (Table 8)
+Students may view their grades through their PeopleSoft Student Centers via the University Web portal Changing Pitt Public Health Grade Option - Audit Requests (Table 8)

-- Any Pitt Public Health graduate course may be audited on a space available basis. - Students auditing a course will still be assessed tuition, but will not receive a traditional letter grade or credits for the course (an "N" grade will be received). - Interested students should discuss this grade option with their advisors and course instructors, and must obtain their permission.
+- Any elective Pitt Public Health graduate course may be audited on a space available basis. - Students auditing a course will still be charged tuition, but will not receive a traditional letter grade or credits for the course (an "N" grade will be received). - Interested students should discuss this grade option with their Program Director and course instructors, and must obtain their permission at the outset of the term.

-RESPONSIBILITY ACTION / POLICY Student Verify with instructor that grade option selected is available for course.
+RESPONSIBILITY ACTION / POLICY Student Verify with the course instructor upon enrollment that grade option selected is available for course.
 Complete middle portion of Grade Option/Audit Request form to request a grade option/basis change.
 Complete form to request course auditing (no grade/no credit - "N" appears on transcript) or the middle section to request a different grade option.
 Advisor & Instructor Sign and date form to indicate approval.
 Instructor must remember to enter an "N" grade (representing an audit) when electronic grade rosters open for the term in question.
-Student Delivers or e-mails form to the Epidemiology Student Services staff member for their academic program.
-Epidemiology Forwards form copy to Pitt Public Health Student Affairs.
-Student Services Staff
+Student Gives form to the Epidemiology Student Services Coordinator for the Master's program Epidemiology Student Services Forwards form copy to Pitt Public Health Student Affairs.